-Do not stop taking gabapentin without first talking to a healthcare provider.
+Do not stop taking gabapentin capsules without first talking to a healthcare provider.

-- Stopping gabapentin suddenly can cause serious problems.
-Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus). - Suicidal thoughts or actions can be caused by things other than medicines.
-If you have suicidal thoughts or actions, your healthcare provider may check for other causes.

-- 2. Changes in behavior and thinking Using gabapentin in children 3 to 12 years of age can cause emotional changes, aggressive behavior, problems with concentration, restlessness, changes in school performance, and hyperactivity.

-- 3. Gabapentin may cause serious or life-threatening allergic reactions that may affect your skin or other parts of your body such as your liver or blood cells.
-This may cause you to be hospitalized or to stop gabapentin.
-You may or may not have a rash with an allergic reaction caused by gabapentin.
+- Stopping gabapentin capsules suddenly can cause serious problems.
+Stopping a seizure medicine suddenly in a person who has epilepsy can cause seizures that will not stop (status epilepticus). - Suicidal thoughts or actions can be caused by things other than medicines.
+If you have suicidal thoughts or actions, your healthcare provider may check for other causes. - 2.
+Changes in behavior and thinking.
+Using gabapentin capsules in children 3 to 12 years of age can cause emotional changes, aggressive behavior, problems with concentration, changes in school performance, restlessness, and hyperactivity. - 3.
+Gabapentin capsules may cause serious or life-threatening allergic reactions that may affect your skin or other parts of your body such as your liver or blood cells.
+This may cause you to be hospitalized or to stop gabapentin capsules.
+You may or may not have a rash with an allergic reaction caused by gabapentin capsules.
 Call a healthcare provider right away if you have any of the following symptoms:

 - skin rash

 - hives

 - difficulty breathing

 - fever

 - swollen glands that do not go away

 - swelling of your face, lips, throat, or tongue

 - yellowing of your skin or of the whites of the eyes

 - unusual bruising or bleeding

 - severe fatigue or weakness

 - unexpected muscle pain

 - frequent infections

 These symptoms may be the first signs of a serious reaction.
-A healthcare provider should examine you to decide if you should continue taking gabapentin.
+A healthcare provider should examine you to decide if you should continue taking gabapentin capsules.

-4. Serious breathing problems.
-Serious breathing problems can occur when gabapentin is taken with other medicines that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
-Watch for increased sleepiness or decreased breathing when starting gabapentin or when the dose is increased.
-Get help right away if breathing problems occur.
+- 4. Serious breathing problems.
+Serious breathing problems can happen when gabapentin capsules are taken with other medicines (such as opioid pain medicines) that can cause severe sleepiness or decreased awareness, or when it is taken by someone who already has breathing problems.
+Call your healthcare provider or get medical help right away if you have any of the following symptoms:

+- feel short of breath

+feel very tired

+- breathing slower than normal

+• confusion